-Dr. Qureshi has been teaching chemistry in the Foundation Program since 2007.
-Qualified in education as well as research, she was involved in the initial development of the pilot Foundation program at WCM-Q where she supported both students and faculty.
+Qualified in education as well as research, Dr. Qureshi was involved in the initial development of the pilot Foundation program at WCM-Q where she supported both students and faculty.
+She has been teaching chemistry in the Foundation Program since 2007.
 Her teaching actively strives to develop students as independent learners.
 She uses teaching strategies such as POGIL (Process Orientated Guided Inquiry Learning), which she supports through action research to maximize the benefit of such pedagogical approaches in Chemistry in the Foundation Program.

 Currently she is the Co-Lead Principal Investigator on a NPRP grant entitled “The utility and cultural transferability of student inquiry learning approaches in foundation chemistry: improving conceptual understanding, attitude and self-efficacy” in collaboration with Curtin University, Australia.
 In 2009 and 2010, she received the Excellence in Teaching Award in the Foundation Program.
 She is a member of the Royal Society of Chemistry.

 - Vishnumolakala, V. R., Southam, D. C., Treagust, D. F., Mocerino, M.,

 Qureshi, S. (2017).
 Students'